Norwich Arts Centre

 The five-piece band plays foot-tapping tunes and gives spirited and energetic performances of Welsh step dancing.

-The band delivers raucous horn driven ska blended with roots reggae.
+The band delivers raucous ska blended with roots reggae as they celebrate the release of their new single Don't You Try.

 A satirical drag eulogy for a world past its use-by-date that joyfully critiques alpha-masculinity and the built environment.